nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-specific-device.md

 ---

-{% include important.html content="Workaround: Use a VMP or AMP or express within a free-text Dosage.additionalInstruction." %}
+{% include important.html content="Workaround: Use a Virtual Medicinal Product (VMP) or Actual Medicinal Product (AMP) concept, or express within a free-text Dosage.additionalInstruction." %}

 In some cases, with a dose-based instruction, the type of device to use for the administration of the medication needs to be specified.